DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: Experiments

-\textbf{NAVSIM (Close-Loop).} As shown in Table~\ref{tab_navsim}, our proposed DIVER achieves the better overall performance across all closed-loop metrics on the NAVSIM planning-oriented benchmark.
-This benchmark evaluates planners under non-reactive simulations using multiple dimensions, including No at-fault Collisions (NC), Drivable Area Compliance (DAC), Time-to-Collision (TTC), Comfort (Comf.), Ego Progress (EP), and the Planning-Driven Metric Score (PDMS)~\cite{dauner2024navsim}.
-DIVER attains the highest PDMS score of \underline{88.3}, outperforming strong baselines such as $\text{TransFuser}_{\text{mmt}}$ and DiffusionDrive, which achieve 87.5 and 86.1, respectively.
-In terms of safety, DIVER leads with the highest NC score of \underline{98.5}, indicating fewer at-fault collisions.
-Moreover, DIVER demonstrates excellent planning feasibility and smoothness with top scores in DAC (\underline{96.5}) and Comf. (\underline{100}), while maintaining strong forward progress (EP: \underline{82.6}).
+\textbf{NAVSIM v1 (Closed-Loop).} Table~\ref{tab_navsimv1} shows that \textbf{DIVER} achieves strong closed-loop performance on \textbf{NAVSIM v1} while maintaining full comfort (100).
+With C\&L inputs, DIVER improves PDMS to 88.3, outperforming TransFuser and ${\operatorname{TransFuser}_{\operatorname{mmt}}}^{*}$, and remains competitive with recent diffusion- and RL-based planners.
+These gains are mainly driven by improved DAC and TTC, indicating safer and more compliant interactions.
+Compared with Hydra-MDP \cite{li2024hydra}, which distills PDMS metrics into a static policy in a single-step process, DIVER dynamically incorporates PDMS-guided reinforcement within the diffusion-based trajectory generation.
 These results highlight DIVER's ability to balance safety, comfort, and goal-directed planning, demonstrating its effectiveness in realistic driving simulations.
 The improvements across all aspects suggest that our method not only generates diverse multi-mode trajectories but also ensures their practical executability and robustness in closed-loop scenarios.

+\textbf{NAVSIM v2 (Closed-Loop).} As shown in Tables~\ref{tab_navsimv2} and~\ref{tab_navsimv2_navhard}, DIVER achieves competitive closed-loop performance on NAVSIM v2.
+On the navtest split, it attains a strong EPDMS with top-tier traffic-light compliance and hard-constraint safety, indicating reliable rule compliance.
+On the more challenging navhard split, DIVER achieves an EPDMS of \textbf{26.8}, outperforming LTF and DiffusionDrive and remaining close to GuideFlow, while maintaining robust performance under the perturbed Stage~2 evaluation, suggesting improved resilience to distribution shifts.